Frequently asked questions about the Temporary Protection Directive for you from Ukraine

 Application for extended protection under the Temporary Protection Directive

-The application for an extended residence permit with protection under the Temporary Protection Directive is now closed.
+The application to extend a residence permit under the Temporary Protection Directive is now closed.

 The temporary protection directive – rules and how to apply